alexa/ask-cli/docs/concepts/Dialog-Command.md

 # DIALOG COMMAND

-`askx dialog` opens an interactive mode, similar to Node's Read-Eval-Print-Loop (REPL), in which developers can simulate a multi-turn conversation with Alexa.
+`ask dialog` opens an interactive mode, similar to Node's Read-Eval-Print-Loop (REPL), in which developers can simulate a multi-turn conversation with Alexa.
 For each utterance, Dialog command leverages [simulate-skill](https://developer.amazon.com/en-US/docs/alexa/smapi/ask-cli-command-reference.html#simulate-command) to asynchronously poll simulation result until it's available and shows Alexa text responses.

 **PRE-REQUISITES:**